DerwenAI/strwythura/NOTES.md

 ## TODOs

  * fix Part 6:
+   - modify style to make the graph understandable
+   - fix the tooltip info
    - extract the JavaScript data structures which `PyVis` generates
+   - recompose using Jinja2

  * why is the former lemma IRI getting used in the serialized ERKG instead of the latter?
       "id": "strw:lemma_NOUN.doctor"